-Personal allowance amounts are determined by personnel status and geographic location.
-If the account holder feels that the salary is not adequate, they may contact their senior director for further information and review.
+Personal allowance amounts are determined by missionary personnel status and geographic location.
+For those with fully appointed missionary status, a monthly service increment accrues each year of service after the first full year of appointment for a maximum of twenty years.
+The service increment is \$50 monthly for each year of service up to maximum \$1,000 per month for twenty-plus years.
+If the missionary feels that the salary is not adequate, they may contact their senior director for further information and review.